-It is suggested, that a voice separation algorithm should start by identifying synchronous notes that tend to be merged into single sonorities and then use the horizontal streaming principles to break them down into separate streams.
-This is an optimisation process wherein the various perceptual factors compete with each other in order to produce a 'simple' (as much as this is possible) interpretation of the music in terms of a minimal number of streams (ambiguity, however, should be accommodated).
+It is suggested, that a voice separation algorithm should start by identifying synchronous notes that tend to be merged into single sonorities and then use the horizontal streaming principles to break them down into separate streams (most algorithms ignore the vertical component).
+This is an optimization process wherein the various perceptual factors compete with each other in order to produce a 'simple' interpretation of the music in terms of a minimal number of streams.

-IV.
-VISA: THE VOICE INTEGRATION/SEGREGATION ALGORITHM
+4. VISA: THE VOICE INTEGRATION/SEGREGATION ALGORITHM

 In this section we describe the proposed voice separation algorithm, referred to as Voice Integration/Segregation Algorithm (VISA).
-We first describe how concurrent notes are merged into single sonorities.
-Next we detail the proposed algorithm and, finally, we describe the procedures to match notes to voices.

-A. Merging Notes into Single Sonorities
+4.1.
+Merging Notes into Single Sonorities